Updated: July 23, 2024 15 mins read Published: July 16, 2023

 Powering Supply Chains with Machine Learning

-Complementing this trend, machine learning adoption by supply chain businesses is expected to grow fivefold, from 15% in 2022 to 73% in 2027, according to an MHI and Deloitte survey.
-Indeed, machine learning integration offers supply chain organizations a plethora of benefits, such as precise demand forecasting, optimization of logistics and transportation processes, and accurate stockkeeping.
-Moreover, it helps to automate complex and mundane data analysis processes, streamlining operations and eliminating potential errors.
+Moreover, it helps automate complex and mundane data analysis processes, streamlining operations and eliminating potential errors.
 Supply chain organizations leverage machine learning to analyze historical data, learn from it, and become more effective and resilient to outsmart the competition.

 Why is machine learning important for supply chain management?

 As supply chain businesses implement machine learning for supply chain data, they have started witnessing the powerful transformation of supply chain operations.
-Let’s dive into the key ways in which machine learning is making a big difference for supply chain companies:
+Let’s dive into the key benefits of machine learning in supply chain that can make a big difference.

 Enabling predictive intelligence